csev/tsugi-sakai/README.md

 Running this in Sakai (SUPER EXPERIMENTAL)
 ------------------------------------------

-Not - this just a skeleton - there is no implementations - just enough to get the right Tsugi implementation class loaded.
+Note - this just a skeleton - there is no implementations - just enough to get the right Tsugi implementation class loaded.
 But there is nothing in that implementation class.

 Check this repo (tsugi-sakai) out into the folder: